Division of Social Sciences

 - Empirical Political Research

-An introduction to current research techniques and methodology in political science, normally taken by majors in the second semester of the junior year.
+An introduction to current research techniques and methodology in political science, taken by majors in the fall semester of the senior year.
 The course includes a discussion of the use of theory building, hypothesis testing, survey research, statistics, and computers in empirical political inquiry.
 Much of the class will be interactive, as students learn basic data analysis techniques using statistical software.
 Students will work in groups to develop, administer, and analyze their own survey of the political attitudes of the student population of Washington College.
 Prerequisite: Political Science 102 and 104, or permission of the instructor.
 This course is required for Political Science majors.

 - Maryland General Assembly Internship

 Students enrolled in this program spend two days per week as state legislative interns in Annapolis during the three-month legislative session.
 They also meet and do assignments for a weekly academic seminar on campus.
 Students may enroll in this program only by application to the Director, and applicants must have a 3.0 GPA.
 Eight credits.
 (Note: this program counts as two political science courses.)
 Prerequisite: Political Science 311 or 317, or permission of the Director.